daytonn/baptize/README.md

 About
 -----
 baptize is a small bash framework for making sweet prompts that Jesus would be proud of.
-Baptize aims to be a shareable, testable, and configurable way to share common terminal environment customizations.
+Baptize aims to be a shareable, and configurable way to share common terminal environment customizations.
+Baptize is written purely in bash, which makes it quick and portable.

 Installation
 ------------